jitsceait/Interview-problems/README.md

 # Interview-problems
-List all interview problems I have solved for interview preparation
+Lists all interview problems I have solved for interview preparation